ManiMajd89/c-autocomplete-engine/README.md

 # Autocomplete Engine in C

-This repository features a fast and memory-efficient **autocomplete engine written in C**, developed as part of ESC190H1F — *Programming Fundamentals* at the **University of Toronto**.
+This repository features a fast and memory-efficient **autocomplete engine written in C**.
 The project demonstrates how to perform efficient prefix-based search using sorted data structures and **binary search** techniques, even on large datasets.

 ---